skip to main content

 Cons

 Where the Butterfly differs from the Aer+ is in its backrest.
-It’s high; my 95th-percent-in-height almost three-year-old still fits perfectly in it.
+It’s high; my 95th-percent-in-height almost four-year-old still fits well in it, whereas his head is now peeking over the top of our Aer.
 If you’re a parent of a taller or older kid, this feature is noteworthy as it means you’ll be able to use the Butterfly longer.
-There’s also an almost full recline and a built-in footrest for extra comfort, two more toddler-friendly features.
+There’s a built-in footrest for extra comfort, another toddler-friendly feature.
 And the sun canopy on the Butterfly is one of the best I’ve seen of all the travel strollers on our list.

-The Butterfly is pricey.
+The Butterfly is pricey, and there's no bassinet option.
+(You can attach select infant car seats from Nuna, Maxi-Cosi, Clek and Cybex, however, with adapters, sold separately.)
 The storage basket is larger than the Aer+’s but still on the smaller side.
 And the back wheels are fairly close together.
 That setup, combined with a handle that doesn’t extend (which is the norm for compact strollers), means that if you’re on the taller side like me (5’10”), you may kick the back of the stroller while you’re walking.
 And although I wouldn’t consider it heavy, it is one of the heavier travel strollers on our list by about three pounds.

 Additional Specs